Q. What is RISING?

 Q. It runs over National Reconciliation Week.
 Do you plan on tying in Reconciliation Week into this program?

 A. Yes, absolutely!
 Working with First Peoples artists and community is a key focus area for RISING.
-We will be working closely with these groups to develop programming and experiences that amplify the themes and intentions of Reconciliation Week during the festival.
+We are working closely with these groups to develop programming and experiences that amplify the themes and intentions of Reconciliation Week during the festival.

-Q. I thought the new festival was happening this year?
+Q. I thought the new festival was happening in 2020?

 Q. Who is curating the festival?